Borders And Migration An Interview With Aslak Holmberg

 Governments or states make use of geographical boundaries to demarcate territories.
 Political entities come to agreements on which area belongs to whom.
 In some cases, borders are agreed upon by two countries, and in other cases it may have been suggested by a third party like an international conference.
 In many cases, borders are imposed on places, without taking into consideration the people who live in that area.
-In this program, we speak to Aslak Holmberg from the Sami Council in Finland, who tells us how borders have affected his life, as well as his environment.
+In this program, we speak to Aslak Holmberg from the Saami Council in Finland, who tells us how borders have affected his life, as well as his environment.

 Producer: Shaldon Ferris

 Image: Aslak Holmberg

 Music: Anania2 by the Baba Project, used with permission